5 Plant-Centric Ways to Reuse Wine Bottles

 Think of a clear, empty wine bottle as a display case waiting to happen.
 Simply feed some interesting-looking greenery into the neck of the bottle and fill it with water.
 Stick a long, skinny candle in the top, and you’re ready for your next candlelit dinner.

-Wine bottles as Watering Globes
+Wine Bottles as Watering Globes

-Photo julieblanner.com
+Photo: julieblanner.com

 You’re busy, and your plants have demanding watering schedules.
 Ditch the pricy watering globes and make your own.
 Find a bottle with a metal screw top.
 If there’s a plastic insert on the inside of the cap, remove it with a screwdriver.
 Place the cap topside down on a piece of scrap wood, and poke a hole in the top with a nail and hammer.
 Fill the bottle with water and screw the cap back on.
 Dig a hole near the base of a thirsty plant, and push the neck of the bottle into the soil.
 Sit back and watch your plant drink up.